Golden serpent guardian of Ukhu Pacha, the Lower World of healing

 Power Animal Work

 Power Animal Work operates through non-human intelligence – the primal, instinctual knowing that predates language and analysis.
 People with this primary expression have always been drawn to specific animals in ways that exceed preference or aesthetic interest.
 Certain animals appear at turning points.
 Instinct arrives faster and more reliably than reasoning.
-The natural world is not background – it is a communication system they have always, at some level, been reading.
-The power animal is a living relationship with a quality of intelligence – protection, vision, strength, cunning – that supports and guides the person who carries it.
-Within the 189 pathways, Power Animal types walk paths including The Wolf Guardian, The Mother Bear, and The Warrior Healer.
+The natural world is not background – it is a communication system they have always been reading.
+The power animal is a living relationship with a quality of intelligence – protection, vision, strength, cunning – that supports the person who carries it.
+Power Animal types walk paths including The Wolf Guardian, The Mother Bear, and The Warrior Healer.

 Core Focus